USEA Foundation Grants

 Le Samurai Fund Area Adult Education Grant

 The Le Samurai Fund has been established by Rebecca Broussard and Amy Tryon in memory of the great four-star horse Le Samurai.
-The Endowment Trust has allocated a total of $10,000 annually from the Le Samurai Fund for adult amateur education programs that are USEA Area activities.
+The USEA Foundation (formally known as The Endowment Trust) has allocated a total of $10,000 annually from the Le Samurai Fund for adult amateur education programs that are USEA Area activities.
 Grants from the fund are in addition to Area allotments and can be used for the same adult amateur education programs.

 Download more information about the grant and the application: Le Samurai Fund Area Adult Education Grant

 The Rebecca Broussard Developing International Rider Grants are designed to assist and to encourage the development of Event Riders at the highest level of the sport.
 These grants will be awarded to offset some of the travel and training expenses in the pursuit of achieving the qualities of an international rider.
 These Grants are not available to riders who have already achieved the honor of representing the U.S. at international CCIO3* or 4* Eventing competitions.